AgentD/emacs.d/README.md

 	M-p	Move back to the previous paragraph beginning.
 	M-n 	Move forwardd to the next paragraph end.
 ### Buffer switching
-	F6; M-PgUp; C-PgUp	Select the next buffer in the buffer list.
+	F6; M-PgUp, C-PgUp	Select the next buffer in the buffer list.
-	F5; M-PgDn; C-PgDn	Select the previous buffer in the buffer list.
+	F5; M-PgDn, C-PgDn	Select the previous buffer in the buffer list.
 ### Window resize
 	s-Left	Makes the current window narrower.
 	s-Up	Makes the current window taller.
 	s-Down  Makes the current window smaller.
 	s-Right Makes the current window wider.
 ### Compilation
-	s-k F8		Run a compiler asynchronously under Emacs, with error messages going to the *compilation* buffer.
+	s-k, F8		Run a compiler asynchronously under Emacs, with error messages going to the *compilation* buffer.
-	s-S-kM-F8       Invoke a compiler with the same command as in the last invocation of 'compile'.
+	s-S-k, M-F8       Invoke a compiler with the same command as in the last invocation of 'compile'.
-	C-F8;s-C-k	Kill the running compilation subprocess.
+	C-F8, s-C-k	Kill the running compilation subprocess.
 ### Org-Mode
-	F7;C-c PrtSc;M-PrtSc	Export as LaTeX and then process to PDF.
+	F7, C-c PrtSc, M-PrtSc	Export as LaTeX and then process to PDF.
 ### Miscellaneous
 	PrtSc	Opens the menu bar
 	F11	Toggles Line Numbers in the current buffer.